-- Create backup slides that have additional data or charts on them to explain answers to possible questions your audience will raise.
+- Create backup slides that have extra data or charts on them to explain answers to possible questions your audience will raise.
 Having that perfect supplemental chart hiding at the end can really wow your audience when you've prepared for the question.

 Essentially, you should spend time trying to anticipate what the audience is going to ask.
 Put yourself in their shoes and consider their background, and the questions they have may become obvious.

-Above all: it's okay if you don't know the answer to all of the audience's questions.
+Above all: it's okay if you don't know the answer to all the audience's questions.
 Generally, the questions will be open-ended and there's no "correct" answer, and the audience will just want to know what your thoughts are.

 If it's a specific question that requires a numeric answer that you need to research, simply follow up with the audience member after the presentation with your findings.
-It's okay to say "I'll get back to you with that answer."
+It's okay to say, "I'll get back to you with that answer."

 3 Strong Designs for Your Closing Slide

-So far, we've talked about how to make the Q&A portion of your presentation engaging.
+So far, we've talked about how to make the Q&A part of your presentation engaging.
 Let's dive into creating the last slide in PowerPoint to show on screen to encourage questions from your audience.